Argyle High School

-Argyle High School is a public high school located in the city of Argyle, Texas.
-The high school opened up in 2002 and is now classified as a 5A school by the UIL.
+Argyle High School is a public high school located in the Town of Flower Mound, Texas (though it has an Argyle, Texas mailing address).
+The high school opened up in 1999 and is now classified as a 5A school by the UIL.
 It is a part of the Argyle Independent School District located in south central Denton County.
 In 2016, the school was rated "Met Standard" by the Texas Education Agency.

 The boundary of the school district, and therefore that of the high school, includes the majority of Argyle and portions of Bartonville, Denton, Flower Mound, and Northlake.

 Athletics

 Argyle's athletics compete in UIL class 5A.
 The main athletic venue is Eagle Stadium which can seat 5,000 spectators.
 In less than two decades of existence, Argyle has seen success in multiple sports with multiple state championships including a designation as national champions in Baseball.

 Sports

 Argyle Eagles compete in these sports: